 The background and training of psychoanalytically oriented anthropologists is eclectic.
 Early American anthropologists were encouraged to enter psychoanalysis under the position it would help in conducting ethnographic fieldwork.
 Scholars recognized the importance of knowing oneself before studying others.
 Today, teachers and advisors with an interest in psychological and psychoanalytic anthropology play a significant role in introducing and mentoring students.
 Some students and scholars can take advantage of psychoanalytic institutes or societies and participate in seminars and, sometimes, enter formal training programs.
 A few psychoanalytically trained anthropologists maintain a clinical practice while also working in academic settings.
 Several anthropologists approach the literature alone.
 One scholar remarked that much of her engagement in psychoanalytic ethnography has been self-taught.
 She described her trajectory as, “Nothing special.
 I just started reading about it and doing it.”
 Jadran Mimica describes how experience in analysis and on-going reading of psychoanalytic publications and case studies are essential to developing a psychoanalytic understanding of human experience (Explorations in Psychoanalytic Ethnography, 2007, 3).

 There is significant diversity in how anthropologists have engaged or adopted psychoanalytic methods and theory in their ethnographic research and writing.
 In the next post, I group these into four overlapping categories.

-This entry is a revision of an excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
+This is a revised excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
 Cite as: Denham, Aaron (2014).
 Psychoanalytic Anthropology.
 Clio’s Psyche 20(4):383-394.
 A full (non-revised) copy can be downloaded from my publications page.